 With this conservative treatment course, the symptoms should slowly subside over a period of weeks... yes... weeks (not days).

 At some point as the swelling subsides, a stone may be appreciated under the jaw line or under the tongue inside the mouth.
 Sometimes, with massaging the area, the stone may come out in small pieces.
 Image taken from Wikipedia

 If the stone does not come out on its own, but if close to the duct opening, a stone extraction may be considered which is a relatively simple procedure where the opening of the duct is enlarged to the point that the stone can be grabbed and removed.
 This procedure usually can be performed in the clinic under local anesthesia.

 However, if the stone is further away from the opening, the duct may need to be incised (filleted open like a hot dog bun) in order to remove the stone.
 This procedure is usually performed under general anesthesia.

 As a last resort, especially when the gland keeps getting infected or keeps producing stones, complete surgical excision of the gland may be recommended.
 There are risks involved with surgical excision including permanent tongue and lower lip paralysis (for the submandibular gland exicison) or facial paralysis (for the parotid gland excision).

 Recently, in only a few centers in the United States, a minimally invasive procedure called sialendoscopy can be performed which may negate the need for surgical removal of the offending salivary gland.
-We do not offer this treatment option in our office.
+At this time, Dr. Redmon in our office performs this procedure.